Delwddrylliwr/cartolan/README.md

 It simulates large numbers of games beyond what could be expected from human playtesters, albeit with virtual players using simple heuristics (and in future deep Q-learning).

-It also allows playtesting through virtual play over a network (and in future the internet).
+It also allows playtesting through virtual play over a network and the internet.

 ## Getting Started